denten-books/plain-text/4-chapter.md

 chapter is about keyboards however.
 It won't be a totalizing history, as before.
 Why so important?
 Why so not important now?

+That technologies of the written word are somehow corrupting our native cognitive capabilities, that the humanity (in certain parts of the world, that is) is becoming dependent on externalized cognitive aids, and that such dependence has wide-ranging social repercussions, are worries that have permeated Western popular culture since the days of Socrates.
+"I see within us all (myself included) the replacement of complex inner density with a new kind of self," Richard Foreman writes in an essay that accompanies his play *The Pancake People*.
+This new self is shallow, containing "less and less of an inner repertory of dense cultural inheritance" [@foreman_pancake_2005].
+Nicholas Carr echoes these words in his widely-cited 2008 article for the *Atlantic Monthly*, writing that "over the past few years I've had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry, reprogramming the memory."
+"The deep reading that used to come naturally has become a struggle," Carr writes and concludes to suggest that online search engines are making us stupid [@carr_is_2008].
+Lionel Trilling has described this reoccurring "anxiety about the machine" as "the sense of something intervening between man and his own organic endowment," and considered it "a powerful element in the modern consciousness, an overt and exigent issue in our culture" [@trilling_sincerity_1972, 127-8].

+I pull on these variegated strains of related thought to assemble a bricolage of ideas that gives rise to media being---an artificial creature born out of the dialectical tension between mind and body, internal and external, immanence and transcendence, matter and spirit.
+However arbitrary the boundaries of Cartesian dualism may be, they lie at the fault lines between something vital and something human on the one side and something matter-bound and inorganic on the other.
+One does not have to make these boundaries essential or deterministic to perceive their perpetual importance in the conversation about knowledge and technology.
+In this way, Friedrich Nietzsche spoke of the modern man who "drags around with him a huge quantity of indigestible stones of knowledge."
+For Nietzsche the modern condition was defined by a profound incongruence between "interior" and "exterior" [@nietzsche_untimely_1997, 78].
+He writes, "We moderns, have nothing whatever of our own; only by replenishing and cramming ourselves with the ages, customs, arts, philosophies, religions, discoveries of others do we become anything worthy of notice, that is to say walking encyclopedias."
+These encyclopedias he calls "handbook[s] of inward culture for outward barbarians" [@nietzsche_untimely_1997, 79].
+Nietzsche's metaphor is one of cultural "indigestion."
+The rocks that rattle within represent the detritus of knowledge that is not somehow fully assimilated into the individual psyche.
+In this Nietzsche also mirrors the concern of Plato's *Phaedrus*, where Thamus, the king of Thebes, is shown to be weary of not fully internalized and undigested knowledge.
+Responding to Theuth, the great god-inventor who brought Egyptians the gifts of arithmetic, geometry, astronomy, draughts, and writing among other arts, the king worries that writing in particular will harm rather than help his people.
+When it came to letters, Thamus comments:

+> Most ingenious Theuth [...] the father of letters, [you] have been led by your affection to ascribe to them a power the opposite of that which they really possess.
+For this invention will produce forgetfulness in the minds of those who learn to use it, because they will not practise their memory.
+Their trust in writing, produced by external characters which are no part of themselves, will discourage the use of their own memory within them.
+You have invented an elixir not of memory, but of reminding; and you offer your pupils the appearance  of wisdom, not true wisdom for they will read many things without instruction and will therefore seem to know many things, when they are for the most part ignorant [...] [@plato_plato:_1999, 563-4].

 ### Stenography

 ### Dvorak